pepmartinez/keuss-server/docusaurus/docs/usage/rest.md

 Any type of body is supported (json, string, Buffer); for that matter, the `content-type`header is stored aonlgside the body as a keuss element header; also, any http header with name starting with `x-ks-hdr-` is also stored

+Returns a json object with the following fields:
+* `id`: identifier of the inserted element

 ### Get/reserve from queue: `GET /q/:namespace/:queue`

 Attempts a `pop` or a `reserve` on a queue.
 If there is no eligible elements the call would block indefinitely, *to* milliseconds passes, or until a cancel operation is called.